aldopando/BellabeatCaseStudy/README.md

 - *The average total daily sleep time across the participants is 7.214 hours without including naps and sleep segmented in this result*.
 - *The average total daily sleep time across users interestingly decreased from 7.214 to 7.085 hours when including naps during daytime, and sleep records that lasted less than 120 minutes.
 This is due to the vast majority of users had several days tracking sleep records that lasted less than 120 minutes per day.
 These days with low minutes of sleep direclty decrease the average total daily sleep time*.
 - *Users' sleep records that were greater than 60 minutes but less than 120 minutes are most likely due to nap records.
 However, the days when the users got less than 60 minutes for a sleep record were due to certain anomalies with the Fitbit device.
 This is because Fitbit devices automatically detect sleep when a user wear their device to bed, and it detects and records naps that are at least an hour long.
 It's likely users didn't wear their device for automatically tracking their sleep at all in certain days but the device still tracked a sleep record due to either a glitch in the device or an error in the system or users only used their wearables to manually track their naps in certain days*.
+- *Friday is the day when participants sleep the less, achieving 6.6 hours on average*.

 Sleep Time.